invadergir/robotframework-pykafka/README.md

 ### Kafka Version Support

-Support is guaranteed for 1.0.X only at this time.
-It has not been tested on anything else.
+Support is guaranteed for  1.0.X and 2.3.X.

 ### Message Formats